 - Online/remote activities – that can be undertaken under stay-at-home directions as advised by the Victorian government

 - In person activities – that accommodate groups of 10 or less students for a single event.
 These events can be run multiple times to increase participation.
+Organisers must submit a COVID plan that contains a contingency in the event of lockdown/restrictions imposed by the Victorian government (the template will be provided for shortlisted projects).

 Funding can be used for, but is not limited to: